-Howard Jenkinson has been Professor and Chair of Oral Microbiology at the University of Bristol since 1997.
+Howard Jenkinson was Professor and Chair of Oral Microbiology at the University of Bristol from 1997-2016.
 He trained in Microbiology and Virology at the University of Warwick and then undertook PhD studies into anaerobic rumen bacterial metabolism, graduating PhD from the University of Nottingham in 1978.

 Howard worked at the University of Oxford for five years as a post-doctoral researcher on the biochemistry and genetics of sporulation in Bacillus subtilis.
 He was appointed Lecturer in Oral Biology at the University of Otago, New Zealand in 1983, Senior Lecturer (1987), Associate Professor (1994), and Professor of Molecular Oral Biology (1996).
 He was a Commonwealth Medical Fellow at the Department of Biochemistry, University of Cambridge (1989-1990) and a Commonwealth Medical Fellow at the Institute of Molecular Medicine, University of Oxford (1995-1996).

-Howard is a member of the American Society for Microbiology, British Society for Dental Research, British Society for Medical Mycology, International Association for Dental Research and the Society for General Microbiology, UK.
-He has served on the SGM Council as Meetings Officer and as Publications Officer.
-He is currently Editor in Chief of Molecular Oral Microbiology, on the Editorial Board of Infection and Immunity, and on the Editorial Advisory Boards of Molecular Microbiology and Journal of Infectious Diseases.
+Howard was a member of the American Society for Microbiology, British Society for Dental Research, British Society for Medical Mycology, International Association for Dental Research and the Society for General Microbiology, UK, up until his retriement at the end of 2016.
+He served on the SGM Council as Meetings Officer, for five years, and as Publications Officer for four years.

-He has received funding for research from the BBSRC, British Heart Foundation, Health Research Council of New Zealand, MRC, Wellcome Trust, and the National Institutes of Health (NIDCR) USA.
+He has received major funding for research from the British Heart Foundation, Health Research Council of New Zealand, the Wellcome Trust, and the National Institutes of Health (NIDCR) USA.

 Undergraduate laboratory research projects are offered for dental students each summer, and for BSc students undertaking degree programmes in Biochemistry, Microbiology, Medical Microbiology, and Pathology and Microbiology each winter.
 Vacation studentships sponsored by the Society for General Microbiology are also supervised within the Oral Microbiology laboratories.